IBozova/Data-Science/README.md

-# Data-Science
+# AI Module
 In this repo I have included my assignments from the 2 course I successfully passed out of the 4 of the AI module I am currently taking.\
-The starting one, called Math for Devs, is matematically orientated course in which math concepts as noted below are coded instead of calculated:\
+The starting one, called [Math for Devs](https://softuni.bg/certificates/details/172062/894ddee8), is matematically orientated course in which math concepts as noted below are coded instead of calculated:\
 • Calculus\
 • Linear Algebra\
 • Probability and combinatorics\
 • Statistics\
 • Hypothesis Testing\
 \
-The second course is Data Science which is more statistically oriented and encompases topics like:\
+The second course is [Data Science](https://softuni.bg/certificates/details/185236/1a8d25e0) which is more statistically oriented and encompases topics like:\
 • Data Manipulation\
 • Data Visualization\
 • Exploratory Data Analisys\